rtdevx/rtdevx.github.io/content/posts/blogging/2025/installing-congo-hugo/index.md

 hugo new site rtdevx.github.io
 ```

-👨🏻‍💻`Hugo framework` must be installed on your system.
-For more details, go to: [gohugo.io](https://gohugo.io/)
+👨🏻‍💻`Hugo framework` must be installed on your local system.
+For more details, visit: [gohugo.io/installation](https://gohugo.io/installation/)
 ## 2. Installing Congo theme as Git submodule

 ```PowerShell